Misogyny & Flawed Femininity

 “Mia and Lucia’s friendship remained one of the healthiest, purest relationships of the entire show.
 There’s an uncomplicated warmth and camaraderie between them that’s hardly replicated among any of the more privileged characters, and despite their moral grayness, it’s easy to wind up rooting for them.”

-The message I ended up with is — money and opportunity, in this case, equate cluelessness (Tanya, Albie, Ethan), while honest struggle and the hustle make you aware and vigilant.
+The message I ended up with is that money and opportunity, in this case, equate to cluelessness (Tanya, Albie, Ethan), while honest struggle and the hustle cultivate awareness and vigilance.

-Albie’s naïveté to think a woman selling anything sexual in 2022 still has a pimp and falling for a damsel in distress older than thou scenario while claiming he’s so in touch with the oppression women face, makes him the most ambiguous character of all.
+Albie’s naïveté—thinking a woman selling anything sexual in 2022 still has a pimp and falling for a damsel-in-distress narrative, while claiming to be so in touch with the oppression women face—makes him the most ambiguous character of all.

-We don’t have to agree with what they’re doing, but they are showcasing the empowerment of young women by choosing their own destinies, even if it’s through transactional sexuality.
+We don’t have to agree with what they’re doing, but they are showcasing the empowerment of young women who are choosing their own destinies, even if that path is through transactional sexuality.

 By Newsweek: